-Also, include how your logistics and fulfillment partners are making sure of hygiene and timely deliveries.
+Also, include how your logistics and fulfillment partners are making sure of hygiene and timely deliveries through their yard management solutions.
 People need to know that care and precautions are being taken in handling and delivering their purchased items.
 If you are a non-essential company and need to shut down operations temporarily, let people know about the same responsibly.
 Emphasize how you wish to curb large social gatherings, limit interaction with strangers, and protect your employees against the infection.

 Whether your company deals in products or services, you need to build trust during this time and honestly communicate any company updates.
 Let them know that you are available for any urgent and flexible assistance such as refunds and cancelations.
 Companies providing services could also choose to show flexibility in payment terms and methods.
 Communicate to them any delays due to crunch in resources or low employee availability.
 End the email or social media post on a positive note by letting them know that you’ll be back soon.
 This rental income blog is a great example of how to change narrative to present situation and offer its audience useful information and advice.

 What seemed relevant and appropriate a few weeks back will not be now.
 With the outbreak of coronavirus, you need to review and refine your content calendar with microscopic attention.
 You will have to be super agile with your content marketing strategy, as the coronavirus situation is rapidly evolving and changing all the time.